Lydia Bailey: Production

-Original novel

-The novel was Roberts' first since Olivier Wiswell in 1940.
-It was published in January 1947.
-The New York Times called it "an entertaining chronicle" with a "preposterous plot".
-The book became a best seller.

-Development

-20th Century Fox first obtained the rights to Kenneth Robert's novel in September 1946, prior to the book being published.
-They paid $215,000 for a ten-year "lease" on the novel.
-Fox representatives said they had not even read the book, basing their sale on Roberts' reputation and an outline.
-William Perlberg was assigned to be producer.
-The following month that job was given to Sol Siegel.
+Kenneth Roberts wrote the bestselling 1947 novel Lydia Bailey, which The New York Times called "an entertaining chronicle" with a "preposterous plot".
+Twentieth Century-Fox first obtained the screen rights in September 1946 before the book was published, paying $215,000 for a ten-year period of rights.
+Fox representatives admitted that they had not even read the book and had based their purchase solely on Roberts' reputation and an outline.
+William Perlberg was assigned as the producer, but in the following month, the job was given to Sol Siegel.
 Gene Tierney was the first star announced.

-Filming was pushed back after the British government introduced a tax on Hollywood films.
-This meant the loss of profits in England, which would be crucial in what would be an expensive movie.
-(Fox also delayed production of other costume pictures which would be expected to make money in Britain, including The Black Rose, Julie and Down the Sea to the Ships).
+After the British government introduced a tax on Hollywood films, Twentieth Century-Fox delayed production of high-budget films for which profits in the British market would be essential.
+This included Lydia Bailey, The Black Rose, Julie and Down to the Sea in Ships.

-In April 1948 the project was reactivated, with plans to make the movie using "frozen" funds owed to Fox in England and the Bahamas.
-In June, Fox announced that Philip Dunne was writing a screenplay, and Linda Darnell would likely play the title role.

-However filming did not proceed.
-By May 1949, Susan Hayward, who had signed to Fox, was being mentioned as a star.
-In September Zanuck said the film would go into production "shortly".
+In April 1948, the project was reactivated with plans to finance the film using frozen funds owed to Fox in England and the Bahamas.
+In June, Fox announced that Philip Dunne was writing a screenplay and that Linda Darnell would likely play the title role.
+However, further delays ensued.
+By May 1949, Susan Hayward was mentioned as a possibility for the lead female role.
+In September, Zanuck said that the film would soon enter production.

-In February 1950, Fox said Tyrone Power would play the male lead.
-Plans to film in Haiti were delayed by disturbances in that part of the world.
-In November Jules Shernberg was appointed producer.
-Micheline Prelle was announced as star.

-In June 1951 Power refused the role.
+In February 1950, Fox announced Tyrone Power as the male lead.
+In November, Jules Shernberg was appointed producer and Micheline Prelle was announced as the star.
+In June 1951, Power refused the role, as he had appeared in five consecutive historical-period films.

-Power said he had filmed five historical-period films in a row and wished to do a film where "people talk normally and not in stilted dialogue."

-Errol Flynn claimed he was slapped in a bar by Canadian millionaire Duncan McMartin which he said aggravated a spinal injury and meant he was unable to take part in the film.
+Errol Flynn accused Canadian millionaire Duncan McMartin of slapping him in a bar, aggravating a spinal injury that prevented him from appearing in the film.
 He sued McMartin in the Bahamas Supreme Court for £80,000, which included his reported fee for Lydia Bailey, $200,000.
 The court awarded Flynn $14,000 in damages.

-The lead was given to one of Fox's postwar contract players, Dale Robertson.
-Another contractee, Anne Francis, played Lydia.

-Jean Negulesco signed to direct it under a new four-year deal with Fox.
+The male and female lead roles were ultimately assigned to Fox contract players Dale Robertson and Anne Francis.
+Jean Negulesco signed to direct the film under a new four-year deal with Fox.

-Shooting

-With Fox's option on the novel running out, the film was shot at the 20th Century Fox Movie Ranch and backlot of Fox's California studios.

-This was also the film debut of William Marshall.
+Reception

+In a contemporary review for The New York Times, critic A. H. Weiler wrote: "Neither Mr. Roberts—whose canvas, incidentally, encompassed a much wider area than just Haiti—nor the scenarists were interested in documenting facts.
+Thus, this period adventure, which merely nods to history on occasion. succeeds in being a briskly paced, swashbuckling yarn in which an American lawyer's search for and romance with a beautiful heiress is a prop for plots, warfare, hairbreadth escapes and multi-hued jungle scenery."